Events - September 1939-March 1940

 NUBIAN, FAME, FORESIGHT departed Scapa Flow at 1745 for

-repairs - NUBIAN to repair her asdic gear in the Tyne, arriving on
+repairs - NUBIAN to repair her asdic gear in the Tyne,

 the 31st, FAME to repair her

 asdic gear at Grimsby, and FORESIGHT for refitting at

 Grimsby, her repairs continuing until 1 May.

 arrived at Rosyth.